wandb/docs/docs/tutorials/xgboost.md

 artifact_dir = artifact.download()
 ```

-See [Artifact References](/guides/artifacts/references) for more on how to use Artifacts by reference, credentials setup etc.
+See [reference artifacts](/guides/artifacts/track-external-files) for more on how to use Artifacts by reference, credentials setup etc.

 ## Log in to W&B
 Log in to Weights and Biases